johnmichaelkuczynski/ezhw.xyz/replit.md

-# Homework Assistant
+# EZHW

 ## Overview

-The Homework Assistant is a full-stack web application designed to provide AI-powered solutions for various homework types.
+EZHW (formerly Homework Assistant) is a full-stack web application designed to provide AI-powered solutions for various homework types.
 It accepts text, image, PDF, and document inputs, leveraging multiple Large Language Models (LLMs) to generate detailed answers.
 Key capabilities include drag-and-drop file uploads, voice input, mathematical notation rendering, and PDF export.
 The project aims to offer a comprehensive, user-friendly tool for academic assistance, with ambitions to serve a wide market of students and educators.

 ## User Preferences